Skip to content

 FREQUENTLY ASKED QUESTIONS

-Will heavy strength training make me bulky and slow on the bike?
+Will structured strength training make me bulky and slow on the bike?

 No, on any meaningful timescale.
-Cyclists working at 1.6-2.0g/kg of protein and riding 8-12 hours a week do not gain meaningful muscle mass from twice-weekly heavy lifting.
-The 2025 cycling-specific meta-analysis covering 17 studies and 262 trained cyclists found heavy strength improved cycling performance with no negative effect on VO2 max.
-The "bulky and slow" fear comes from bodybuilding-style protocols, not the heavy-low-rep work cyclists actually need.
+Cyclists working at 1.6-2.0g/kg of protein and riding 8-12 hours a week do not gain meaningful muscle mass from twice-weekly loaded resistance work.
+The 2025 cycling-specific meta-analysis covering 17 studies and 262 trained cyclists found structured strength training improved cycling performance with no negative effect on VO2 max.
+The "bulky and slow" fear comes from bodybuilding-style protocols, not the targeted, low-rep work cyclists actually need.

 When should I do my strength sessions in the week?